A & M Aviation

 Complex

-In the Beech Sierra, we offer training meeting section 61.31(e) for an airplane that has a retractable landing gear, flaps, and a controllable pitch propeller.
+We do not currently offer training meeting section 61.31(e) for an airplane that has a retractable landing gear, flaps, and a controllable pitch propeller.

 High Altitude